Jiancong/food_supply_chain_demo/README.md

 ## Run instrunctions
 1. ./Kitchen <ingest count per second, default is 2>

+## Run tests
+1. execute the unit test case such as ShelfTest

 ## Overflow shelf moving explanation
 Each order should be placed on a shelf that matches the order’s temperature.
 If that shelf is full, an order can